gibz104/reth-db-py/README.md

 **Python package allowing you to interact with the Reth DB via Python.
 Written with Rust and Pyo3.**

-**This python wrapper can access node data 15x-30x faster than local RPC calls.
-Using this package, the most recent block hash can be retrieved in ~100μs on a local reth DB.**
+**This python wrapper can access node data 3x-5x faster than local web3.py calls.
+Using this package, a block can be retrieved in ~10ms on a local reth DB.**

 [![Test Suite](https://github.com/gibz104/reth-db-py/actions/workflows/CI.yml/badge.svg)](https://github.com/gibz104/reth-db-py/actions/workflows/CI.yml)
 [![Py Versions](https://img.shields.io/badge/python-3.7_|_3.8_|_3.9_|_3.10-blue.svg)](https://www.python.org/downloads/)